Mohamed-Nafae/Backend-Healthcare-Management-System-for-CareHouse-Project/README.md

 **Last Updated**: April 2026
 **Project Year**: 2023
-**Status**: Active & Maintained
+**Status**: Finished

 ---

 For questions or issues, please refer to individual service documentation or create an issue in the project repository.
+Hope this project helps you understand microservices architecture and backend development for healthcare systems!